 South Korea offers three different schooling options for expat children:

 - Local Korean schools might be your best bet if you plan on staying in Korea for a couple of years or even for good.
 Your kids may easily adapt to Korean society in the long run.
 However, keep in mind that it might also be hard for them to adjust at first if they are not proficient in Korean yet.
 There is a wide choice of public and private schools, but only public elementary schools are free of charge.

 - Homeschooling is an increasingly popular choice among expat parents.
 Internet resources are often of great help to parents who want their kids to keep up with the curriculum of their home country.

 - International and foreign schools are mostly available in bigger cities, such as Seoul.
-While most expat parents send their children to an international school, annual fees can amount to US$ 12,000-20,000 or more.
-In addition to application documents, most schools require parents to submit transcripts, report cards and standardized test scores of their children.
+While most expat parents send their children to an international school, annual fees can amount to 12,000–20,000 USD or more.
+In addition to application documents, most schools require parents to submit transcripts, report cards, and standardized test scores of their children.